Shwetabh1/LambdaWithSQS/README.md

 6. Deploying Packages or Editing Inline

 ### 4. Adding Triggers.
 Triggers can be added once your Lambda Function is ready.
 Choose the function and under Add triggers, choose SQS.
 Configure the SQS queue and Batch Size.
-Batch Size specifies the maximum number of items to read from the queue and send to your function, in a single invocation.
-However, if your function returns an error, all items in the batch return to the queue so choose a smalled batch size.
+Lambda reads messages in batches and invokes your function once for each batch.<br> Batch Size specifies the maximum number of items to read from the queue and send to your function, in a single invocation.
+However, if your function returns an error, all items in the batch return to the queue so choose a smaller batch size.

 ### 5. Optimization and other concerns.
 Handling Concurrency. <br/>